Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### You are developing a new mobile application and are considering storing user preferences in AWS.2w This would provide a more uniform cross-device experience to users using multiple mobile devices to access the application.
 The preference data for each user is estimated to be SOKB in size Additionally 5 million customers are expected to use the application on a regular basis.
 The solution needs to be cost-effective, highly available, scalable and secure, how would you design a solution to meet the above requirements?

-- [ ] Setup an RDS MySQL instance in 2 availability zones to store the user preference data.
+- [ ] Setup an RDS MySQL instance in 2 Availability Zones to store the user preference data.
 Deploy a public facing application on a server in front of the database to manage security and accesscredentials.
 - [x] Setup a DynamoDB table with an item for each user having the necessary attributes to hold the user preferences.
 The mobile application will query the user preferences directly from the DynamoDB table.
 Utilize ST.
 - [ ] Web Identity Federation, and DynamoDB Fine Grained Access Control to authenticate and authorize access.
-- [ ] Setup an RDS MySQL instance with multiple read replicas in 2 availability zones to store the user preference data.
+- [ ] Setup an RDS MySQL instance with multiple read replicas in 2 Availability Zones to store the user preference data.
 The mobile application will query the user preferences from the read replicas.
 Leverage the MySQL user management and access privilege system to manage security and access credentials.
 - [ ] Store the user preference data in 53 Setup a DynamoDB table with an item for each user and an item attribute pointing to the user' 53 object.
 The mobile application will retrieve the 53 URL from DynamoDB and then access the 53 object directly utilize STS, Web identity Federation, and 53 ACLs to authenticate and authorize access.

 ### In the Amazon RDS which uses the SQL Server engine, what is the maximum size for a Microsoft SQL Server DB Instance with SQL Server Express edition?